umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 ## Active Workflow

 The Active workflow sub-section provides an interface for managing workflows for the current content node.
-When you have to initiate a workflow on the current node, the**Active workflow** sub-section requires information such as:
+When you initiate a workflow on the current node, the **Active workflow** sub-section requires information such as:

 - Change Description.
 - [Optional] Scheduled date to publish the changes requested in the node.